 In February 2018, a group of Wellington men who had been active in alt right circles formed the Dominion Movement.
-The group describes itself as “giving white people a voice” and opposes democracy and equality.
-The group is far more sophisticated than previous fascist groups In New Zealand.
+The group described itself as “giving white people a voice”, and opposed democracy and equality.
+The Dominion Movement is/was far more sophisticated than previous fascist groups in Aotearoa/NZ.
 Based on the new ‘identitarian’ youth groups appearing in Europe and North America, the Dominion Movement uses slick propaganda to recruit young white men and train them in fitness, fighting, and nationalist theory.
 They have no use for drunken skinheads, they want committed, disciplined white nationalist activists.
-They avoid using open fascist imagery in their propaganda, instead adopting New Zealand nationalist symbols.
+They avoid using openly fascist imagery in their propaganda, instead adopting New Zealand nationalist symbols.
 Members are young, educated and very dedicated.
 Kerry Bolton took an early interest in the group and mentored its leaders.
-Last month they claimed fifty people had attended their first national conference.
-Leader Jarrad Randell-Walsh grew up in Levin and now works in a bank.
-At least one ex National Front member has joined but most are young white men with no previous involvement in the far right.
+Earlier in 2019 they claimed fifty people had attended their first national conference.
+Leader Jarrad Randell-Walsh grew up in Levin and worked in a bank.
+At least one ex National Front member has joined but most members are/were young white men with no previous involvement in the far right.

 The Far Right in Auckland

 Warren Knott is an ultra-conservative Christian who was a candidate for Colin Craig’s Conservative Party in the 2017 election.
-Until last week he ran several anti-Islamic Facebook pages with thousands of members each.
-He hosts weekly meet ups for the Auckland far right and has become a fairly experienced organiser.
-He really does not like Muslims.
+Until April 2019 he ran several anti-Islamic Facebook pages with thousands of members each.
+He also hosts weekly meet ups for the Auckland far right and has become a fairly experienced organiser.
+He really dislikes Muslims.

-While neither Knott nor De Boer are traditional fascists, they are building a White Nationalist movement in Auckland and have had some success.
+While neither Knott nor De Boer are traditional fascists, they are seeking to build a white nationalist movement in Auckland, and are having some success.
 The movement is actively campaigning against Islam, non-white migration and ‘the liberal left’.
 They oppose the ‘progressive globalist agenda’ and believe New Zealand’s Christian identity is under threat from Islamic migration.
-They do not promote anti-Semitism, and they tone down the racism, but they do believe Marxists and liberals are working hand in hand to undermine New Zealand sovereignty and traditions.
+They do not promote anti-Semitism, and they tone down the racism, but they do believe Marxists and liberals are working hand in hand to undermine sovereignty and traditions.

 The members of this group are careful to avoid association with open racism or violent imagery in public, but they regularly work alongside fascists and White Nationalists around the country.
 Knott will happily spread the vilest online anti-Islam propaganda he can find, as long as it is not connected to his name.
 The Auckland network also includes ex NZ First activist Kim Koloni and her One Nation Party, 24 year old anti-UN activist Jesse Anderson, and some fringe ‘libertarians’.
 New Conservative Party deputy leader Elliot Ikilei has also been active in the network, and is probably unaware that several of his new friends are white Supremacists.
 The presence of a wide range of views in the Auckland nationalist scene allows them to pose as merely conservative Christians, but the key organisers are dedicated White Nationalists who believe New Zealand is threatened by Islam.

 Very soon after the Christchurch mosque killings, the National Front website was taken down by its internet hosting company.
-Christchurch National Front member Philip Arps has been arrested after live streaming the terror attack and has since been sentenced to 21 months in prison.
+Christchurch National Front member Philip Arps was arrested after live streaming the terror attack and has since been sentenced to 21 months in prison.

-The Dominion Movement removed its website and announced its dissolution less than an hour after news broke of the terrorist attack in Christchurch.
-They will be lying low and will return as soon as they think it is safe to openly recruit again.
+The Dominion Movement took down its website and announced its dissolution less than an hour after news broke of the terrorist attack in Christchurch.
+They have been lying very low ever since.

-Dieuwe de Boer has been very active in condemning the Christchurch massacre, which he describes as an individual act, and attacking the ‘leftists’ who have ‘politicised’ the white nationalist terror attack.
+Dieuwe de Boer has been very active in condemning the Christchurch massacre, which he describes as an individual act, and attacking ‘leftists’ who have ‘politicised’ the attack.

-Warren Knott has been arguing that the Christchurch terrorist was provoked and that Muslims brought it on themselves.
+Warren Knott has argued that the Christchurch terrorist was provoked and that Muslims brought it on themselves.